 Send a note to email@example.com describing what makes you anxious and we'll see if we can't get you some sound advice.

-Dr. Christian Jarrett (@Psych_Writer) is a psychologist and author of The Rough Guide to Psychology and Great Myths of the Brain.
-His next book, about personality change, will be published in 2019 by Simon and Schuster.
+Dr. Christian Jarrett, PhD (@Psych_Writer) is a psychologist and author of The Rough Guide to Psychology and Great Myths of the Brain.
+His next book, about personality change, will be published next year by Simon and Schuster.